 The Bottom Dollars

-The Bottom Dollars return this year with their debut LP “Meet Me In Cognito” a collaboration with multi-platinum engineer John Siket (Sonic Youth, Phish, Yo La Tengo, Dave Matthews Band) and their usual heavy touring regiment to bring their signature blend of neo-classic americana & rock n’ roll back into expansive assemblage.
+The Bottom Dollars return this year with their debut LP, “Meet Me In Cognito” recorded with multi-platinum engineer John Siket (Sonic Youth, Phish, Yo La Tengo, The Replacements) and duplicated live-to-tape recorded exclusively for Daytrotter.

 “Pick any Bottom Dollars’ tune and see if the first guitar riff doesn’t make you want a bottle of whiskey and a barstool (the “let’s make some trouble” kind, not the “let’s drown our sorrows” kind).” – ScoutMob